dylanbeattie/dylanbeattie.net/_posts/2019/2019-08-14-migrating-from-blogger-to-github-pages.md

 ---
 ```

-There's also a Jekyll plugin called `redirect-from`, which is part of the `GitHub-pages` bundle (and, yes, it works a little like the infamous [`COMEFROM`](https://en.wikipedia.org/wiki/COMEFROM) flow control statement beloved of sadistic esolang designers).
+There's also a Jekyll plugin called `redirect-from`, which is part of the `github-pages` bundle (and, yes, it works a little like the infamous [`COMEFROM`](https://en.wikipedia.org/wiki/COMEFROM) flow control statement beloved of sadistic esolang designers).
 So all I had to do was trawl through every file in the `_posts` folder, find that line with the `blogger_orig_url` in it, parse the path part out of the URL, and add a line underneath like this:

 ``` yaml
 blogger_orig_url: http://www.dylanbeattie.net/2016/03/how-to-really-break-internet.html